Welcome to the Australian Embassy, Kyiv

 The Travel Advice for Ukraine is updated regularly.
 If you are an Australian living in Ukraine or planning to travel here, I strongly recommend that you subscribe through Smartraveller to receive free automatic e-mail notification each time the travel advice is updated.

-The decision to open an interim Australian Embassy in Kyiv was taken as part of Australia’s response to the tragic downing of Malaysian Airlines aircraft MH17 on 17 July 2014.
-Supporting the international investigation into the atrocity, including by bringing the perpetrators to justice, is a major part of the Embassy’s operations.
+The decision to open an Australian Embassy in Kyiv was taken as part of Australia’s response to the tragic downing of Malaysian Airlines aircraft MH17 on 17 July 2014.
+Supporting the international investigation into this tragedy, including by bringing the perpetrators to justice, is a major part of the Embassy’s operations.

 The broader bilateral relationship between Australia and Ukraine is growing and is underpinned by the presence in Australia of a vibrant community of around 40,000 Australians who claim Ukrainian heritage.
 We very much look forward to developing further the bilateral relationship between Australia and Ukraine.